 Our story

-The relationship rendered as a story to be told, controlled, or contested, with the charge falling on authorship and ownership rather than the page itself.
+In Taylor Swift's songwriting, "our story" is the relationship rendered as a story to be told, controlled, or contested, with the charge falling on authorship and ownership rather than the page itself.
 In Taylor's writing the narrative frame repeatedly asks whose story a love becomes, who will tell it, and whether the speaker occupies it as its author or as a character inside someone else's version.
 The image surfaces as ambition (one day they will tell the story of us), as dispossession (begging for footnotes in the story of your life), and as completion contested at its end (the story is not mine anymore).
 What distinguishes this register from broader storytelling is the weight placed on ownership: not whether a story gets told beautifully, but whether the speaker owns it at all.
 Sibling motif to Book/Pages, which holds the physical-text register; distinct from Storytelling as a thematic study of craft and construction.

 Appears in 7 songs